taha1211/CensysAPI_Project/README.md

 **3.Running the Python Code**

-Before the Python script can be executed, it requires validation entry of both the `api_id` and the `api_secret` order to immediately execute.
+Before the Python script can be executed, it requires validation entry of both the `api_id` and the `api_secret` data points to immediately execute.
 These can both be found within the account settings of the user's Censys account, and allows for Censys' protection of data requests.
-Upon replacing both sections with their correct information and saving, the user should be able to enter the following command into the terminal:
+Upon replacing both sections in the code with their correct information and saving, the user should be able to enter the following command into the terminal:

 `python Censys.py`